EasyCloudService/cloud-old/README.md

 https://github.com/EasyCloudService/modules/releases/tag/release

 #### Can I disable the auto updater?
 Sure.
-Just add in the `start file` follwing argument: `--ignore-update` to the end.
+Just add in the `start file` following argument: `--ignore-update` to the end.